michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 ![Weavly world selector menu](/assets/media/world-selector.jpg "Weavly world selector menu")

 > You can also pick different backgrounds for your scene.
-Move your focus to the World selector tool and try to select the one you would like.
+Choose the World selector tool and try to select the one you would like.

-### Play Area
+### Play area

 #### Scene

 The scene includes a grid of 12 columns and 8 rows.
-The grid layout supports learners in positioning their character on the scene.
+The grid layout supports learners to locate their character on the scene.
 This information can also help with planning a path towards a specific grid cell as learners build a program.
-The grid cells also include information about the visuals they contain.
-This information can be communicated through screen readers to support learners who do not have access to the visual information on the scene.

 As your character moves around the scene, a line can be drawn when the Pen Down toggle (located in the right side of scene) is turned on.
 The Pen Down toggle helps learners to focus their attention on tracking the movement of the character along with the program they have built.
+The feature also allows learners to draw a picture when they have selected the Sketchpad background.

+Depending on the learner's experiences with co-ordinates, educators can have have learners practice naming the co-ordinate found at specific locations.
+Likewise, educators could ask them to identify what they see at a specific co-ordinate.
+This activity will help educators to explicitly teach and practice the word co-ordinate.

 ![Scene close up ](/assets/media/scene-close-up.jpg "Scene close up")